Examinations & Orientation Workshop

 Note that the College does not provide examination preparation materials beyond this website.
 However, we have made available a document entitled Summary of Legislation affecting registrants in BC which is a brief review of some important legislation.
 Review of this document is useful for applicants.
 The complete text of the legislation is found at bclaws.ca.

 The Oral Examination assesses the knowledge, readiness, and competence of the applicant to practice generally, and in particular, in the area of practice declared by the applicant.
-Click here for more information.
+This examination is typically offered three times each calendar Click here for more information.

 - February 12 – March 1, 2024 (online)

 - Deadline for sign up: January 15, 2024

 - May 27 – June 7, 2023 (online)